PaddlePaddle/PaddleRS/docs/intro/transforms_en.md

 ## Combinatorial operator

-In the actual model training process, it is often necessary to combine a variety of data preprocessing and data enhancement strategies.
+In the actual model training process, it is often necessary to combine a variety of data preprocessing and data augmentation strategies.
 PaddleRS provides `paddlers.transforms.Compose` operator to easily combine multiple data transformation, enables the operator to serial execution.
 For the specific usage of the `paddlers.transforms.Compose` please see [API Description](https://github.com/PaddlePaddle/PaddleRS/blob/develop/docs/apis/data.md).